cguttweb/nuxt-portfolio-blog/content/posts/javascript-objects.md

 date: 2021-02-05T18:42:37.516Z
 description: A post on objects and their methods in javascript
 ---
 Objects are a key part of JavaScript.
-In their most simple form, they are simply key-value pairs made up of properties/keys and values e.g.
+In their most simple form, they are key-value pairs made up of properties/keys and values e.g.

 ```javascript
 let myTeam = {